Wildlife garden: Choice of plants

 Although some exotics may also be included, as discussed in the previous section, wild gardens usually mostly feature a variety of native species.
 Generally, these will be a part of the pre-existing natural ecology of an area, making them easier to grow than most exotic species.
 Choosing native plants comes with an array of benefits for both plant and animal diversity, especially the ability to support native insect and fungal populations.

 Ornamental plants on the market tend to lean toward "pest-free" plants, making it hard for native insects to adapt, and ultimately reducing their food supply.
 Decreases in insect populations due to excessive ornamental planting will discourage bird populations from inhabiting the particular area.

 Invasive species can always prove problematic in the garden due to the absence of natural predators and their ability to reproduce rapidly.
 Without any measures of control, invasive species can easily overtake native species in the garden.
 Addressing invasive plants can be done a variety of ways; however, to ensure the least amount of damage to the surrounding ecosystem, this is best done by cutting down the plant, The debris from the invasive species can be piled and used as a home for smaller critters.
 In Australia, it has been found that invasive species such as Lantana (Lantana camara) can also provide refuge for bird species such as the superb fairywren (Malurus cyaneus) and silvereye (Zosterops lateralis), in the absence of native plant equivalents.
 Careful thought about how to balance invasive species management with what is best for urban biodiversity is needed for the best outcome in your garden.

+A wildlife garden should be dense enough in native plant species that there is enough ground coverage for species varying in size to find cover (for hiding or shade amongst other things) and shelter.
+Creating shade is also important in any wildlife garden.
+Leaf litter, or material that has fallen from a plant on to the ground, creates the perfect mulch and fertilization for a wildlife garden.
+Leaf litter can soak up excess water from heavy rainfall during the fall and winter time, contain that moisture and slowly release it into surrounding native plants to help them during the spring and summer time.
+It may also be of help to added native forbs, herbaceous flowering plants, to provide additional food for the wildlife.
+In the US, some examples of native forbs would be species such as the tapertip hawksbeard (Crepis acuminata), this yellow flowering plant is native and common in the west.
+The tapertip hawksbeard (Crepis acuminata) is low in abundance and is in need for the sage-grouse species to thrive.